JHarrison89/rails-api-session-auth-template/README.md

 ### State
 This implementation of session authentication is stateless

-An authentication method is stateless when unique session information, such as a user_id, is stored in a cookie or token and sent with every HTTP request.
-The backend checks the user_id is valid before returning a 200 OK response and no additional calls are required.
+An authentication method is stateless when it does not store session information in the backend.
+This implementation of session authentication works by placing the user_id in the session cookie and validating it with each request; if valid, the user is treated as signed in.

-An authentication method is stateful when it stores unique information about the session in the backend using a DB table or Cache.
-This can include the user id, session id, user permissions, ip address, devise type, time of last request etc. The backend must fetch the session data for every request before returning a 200 OK response.
+An authentication method is stateful when it does store information about the session in the backend using a DB table or Cache.
+The session cookie holds the session ID (instead of a user ID), which is used to fetch and update records when necessary, and often requires more calls than stateless authentication.
+The pros of stateful include capturing a range of user data; cons include storing and clearing data and an increase in backend requests.

+Stateful authentication stores data such as user id, session id, user permissions, ip address, devise type, time of last request etc.

 ### Actions